M00St4r/Code1/Readme.md

     git stash pop

 This saves your modifications, then reapplies them after resetting1.
-Remember to replace <commit_hash> with the actual commit hash you want to revert to. 😊
+Replace <commit_hash> with the actual commit hash you want to revert to.

+### Remove all untracked files from your Git repository:

+#### Simple Cleanup:
+Use the following command to delete all untracked files (be cautious, as this action is irreversible):

+    git clean -f

+This will remove files that are not under version control.

+#### Interactive Mode (Safer):
+If you want a safer approach, use interactive mode:

+    git clean -i

+This allows you to review and selectively delete untracked files.